 You do not need to enter a value for the cacheReadPrefetch parameter or the segmentSize parameter.
 If you do not enter a value, the controller firmware uses the usageHint parameter with fileSystem as the default value.
 Entering a value for the usageHint parameter and a value for the cacheReadPrefetch parameter or a value for the segmentSize parameter does not cause an error.
-The value that you enter for the cacheReadPrefetch parameter or the segmentSize parameter or the segmentSize parameter or the segmentSize parameter takes priority over the value for the usageHint parameter.
+The value that you enter for the cacheReadPrefetch parameter or the segmentSize parameter takes priority over the value for the usageHint parameter.